ElianFabian/Windows-ContextMenuManager/README.md

 # Windows-ContextMenuManager
-This is a simple set of powershell scripts to create your own Windows' context menus from json files.
+This is a simple set of powershell scripts to create your own Windows' context menus from json or xml files.

 ![context-menu](https://user-images.githubusercontent.com/86477169/189173085-67539358-1f1c-4bba-86d3-eeacd1c5d038.PNG)

 # Introduction
 We have 2 main scripts: **Import-ContextMenuItem.ps1** and **Remove-ContextMenuItem.ps1**.
-What they do is to read all the json files listed in **context-menu-list.txt**, they can be single files or folders with json files in it, and it allows both absolute and relative paths.
+What they do is to read all the files listed in **context-menu-list.txt**, they can be single files or folders with files in it, and it allows both absolute and relative paths.

-As metion json paths are stored in **context-menu-list.txt**, it's one path per line, and also allows comments that start with "#" and empty lines.
+As metion these file paths are stored in **context-menu-list.txt**, it's one path per line, and also allows comments that start with "#" and empty lines.

-In case you wan't you change something you can do it with [**settings.ini**](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/settings.ini), it stores the name of the list of paths to read (by default it context-menu-list.txt), and also as we'll see later you can change the names of the properties of the json files as you wish (I don't think you're gonna need to do that but I it's up to you).
+In case you wan't you change something you can do it with [**settings.ini**](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/settings.ini), it stores the name of the list of paths to read (by default it context-menu-list.txt), and also as we'll see later you can change the names of the properties in the files as you wish (I don't think you're going to need to do that, but I it's up to you).

-Finally the **BasicSetup.ps1** script, it generates the basic needed files needed for the scripts to work and also generates a json template inside the "Source" folder as an example
+Finally the **BasicSetup.ps1** script, it generates the basic needed files needed for the scripts to work and also generates a json and xml template inside the "Source" folder as an example
 (this repository already includes those generated files).
 In case you have setup your directory and executes the script, it won't override any of your existing scripts with the same name as the generated ones.

 # How context menus work
+As mention you can work with both json and xml files, but to explain it we'll be using the json format.
 ``` js
 [
 	// Group item